NIAEFEUP/enei/packages/typescript-config/README.md

 In these configurations, ES2021 is targeted and DOM types are included.

+## Common Configurations

+This package provides the following common configurations:

+- `common/tsconfig.library.json`: Configuration for libraries, with reusable logic.
+- `common/tsconfig.react-library.json`: Configuration for libraries, that use React components (e.g., a UI library).

+These configurations are similar to the client configurations, but do not include DOM types.
+This means that these configurations are suitable for libraries that are meant to be used in both the browser and Node.js environments.

 ## Tools Configurations

 This package provides the following tools configurations: